Royal Holloway

 About the programme

 The Royal Holloway Clinical Doctorate follows an Adult Learner model in which trainees are encouraged to take increasing responsibility over the course of the course for their own learning as the course progresses.
 As with all courses, we aim to enable the trainee to cover the academic, clinical practice and research knowledge and skills that underpin and guide clinical practice.
+For details on the Course philosophy, see the RHUL DClinPsy website or download the RHUL Philosophy and Values document.
 The course timetable includes formal teaching, tutorials, and clinical and academic seminars with clear blocks of time for independent study.

 Attendance is compulsory for all teaching, tutorials and seminars.
 After a one month full-time Induction Block in the first year, trainees will be expected to attend teaching for two days per week during the College Terms for Years 1 and 2 of the course.
-Additional service familiarisation may also be required for those trainees not familiar with the NHS context.
-There is a further one week teaching block at the start of the second year.
-During the third year, teaching requirements are minimal to allow trainees to concentrate on their research projects.
+There is a further one week teaching block at the start of the second year and third year.
+During the third year, teaching requirements are mostly concentrated in the first term, where trainees have one day a week of lectures, to allow trainees to concentrate on their research projects.
+In addition, they have one day a week of teaching and reflective practice groups to ensure ongoing support during the write up phase of their thesis.

 The Induction Block introduces the course, provides a background to the NHS and Psychology services, and introduces those clinical and other skills needed for placement.
 Thereafter, the course is geared to enabling trainees to cover areas relevant to the practice of Clinical Psychology.
 The core areas of clinical skills, theory, empirical research and clinical topics spanning the age and client groups are covered.
 The syllabus is continually evolving in the light of trainee feedback and professional requirements.